The 14 Biggest Lakes in North America

 Great Koukdjuak Plains and Nettilling Lake, Baffin Island (Nunavut, Canada)

 Another exclusive Canadian lake makes it to our list.
-Nettilling Lake is a chilly freshwater lake in Canada with a total surface area of 1,956 square miles or 5,066 square kilometers.
-Numerous minor lakes and streams feed Nettilling, Nunavut’s largest lake.
+Nettilling Lake is a chilly freshwater lake located toward the south end of Baffin Island in the Qikiqtaaluk Region, Nunavut, Canada.
+It’s also Nunavut’s largest lake with a total surface area of 1,956 square miles or 5,066 square kilometers.
+Numerous minor lakes and streams feed Nettilling.
 Its eastern half is littered with several islands and comprises three bays (Mirage, Camsell, and Burwash).
-Only three kinds of fish have been reported in its waters, which are ice-covered for most of the year.
+Only three kinds of fish—the Arctic char, the ninespine, and three-spined stickleback—have been reported in its waters, which are ice-covered for most of the year.

 12. Lake Winnipegosis